infinitymdm/.dev/content/blog/papers/charlib/operation.md

 2. Load a library of standard cells (by calling a different script)
 3. Characterize the standard cell library

 That's a lot of code for such a small task.
-This script relies on a bunch of *additional* scripts as well; note the call to `template_example.tcl`, where all the cell slew rates and loads are set up.
+And that's not even half the code you have to write to run characterization; note the call to another script, `template_example.tcl`, where all the cell slew rates and loads are set up.
 You can find those other scripts in the same repository linked up above.
 Credit where credit is due though; Cadence's tools do the job, and do it very well.
 The syntax is not exactly concise, but it's not too hard to tell what it's doing, either.

 All that said, there are a few things we wanted to improve on in designing CharLib's interface:
 - You should be able to run characterization from a single command-line call, without explicitly